sanjayankur31/bionav/README.md

 Bionav is a ROS stack that aims to implement a bio-mimetic navigation system.

-It includes sets of head and place cells to start with.
+Currently, this source code includes an implementation of the path integrator dynamics of head direction cells and grid cells.
+It is far from a complete navigation solution.